eldo-greshard/django-scheduler-vue-sample/readme.md

 # django-scheduler sample project

-in this sample project, i already used fullcalendar vue with default **initialView** : listWeek, **plugins** : dayGridPlugin, interactionPlugin, listPlugin.
+in this sample project, i already used fullcalendar vue with default
+- **initialView** : listWeek
+- **plugins** : dayGridPlugin, interactionPlugin, listPlugin.

 i fork the django-scheduler repo and create abstract calendar and event models so you can extend the model and add your custom field with it.